delucis/pellicola/docs/writing-a-sketch.md

 The render function that you provide will be called by `pellicola` for each frame of an animation that it needs to generate and it will be passed a series of variables for you to use.

 In the example above, we are using the `context`, `width`, and `height` variables to draw to a 2D canvas context and size things proportionally to the canvas’s dimensions.
-In addition to these variables, there are several we can use to locate ourselves within time in an animation sequence.
+In addition to these variables, there are several more we can use to locate ourselves within time in an animation sequence.

 For example, the `playhead` variable tells you how far through the total animation duration you are as a number between `0` and `1`: